core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 ###  modules-state/module-set-id

 This mandatory leaf contains an identifier representing the current set of modules and submodules used by a server.
-This identifier is server-specific when implemented as unit32 or can be used by multiple servers when implemented as identityref.
+This identifier is server-specific when implemented as unit32 or can be used by multiple servers when implemented as identityref or as binary hash.
 The value of this leaf MUST change whenever the set of modules and submodules in the library changes.
 There is no requirement that the same set always results in the same 'module-set-id' value.

 This leaf allows a client to fetch the module list once, cache it, and only re-fetch it if the value of this leaf has been changed.